JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7909 days**.

-And here is a just a random fact -  **In 2002, the most popular boat name in the U.S. was Liberty**.
+And here is a just a random fact -  **A small drip from a faucet can waste up to 50 gallons of water daily, which is enough water to run a dishwasher twice on a full cycle**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)